RF PCB Layout: mmWave Routing and Interconnect LossesBy ZM Peterson • Nov 15, 2019

 The alternative to using microstrip transmission lines is to use stripline transmission lines.
 Routing striplines on a dedicated interior layer provides isolation from the surface layer, although cavity resonances and radiated EMI from substrate edges can still be a problem.
 A better transmission line geometry is grounded coplanar waveguide (GCPW) routing.
 This is much better for routing on a surface layer than microstrip traces or stripline traces.
 This geometry provides much lower losses and stronger isolation compared to these other two routing schemes.

-Fig. 1: Example edge-coupled GCPW structure for mmWave frequencies.
+Fig. 1: Top: Grounded coplanar waveguide cross section with electromagnetic field lines shown.
+Bottom: Example edge-coupled GCPW structure for mmWave frequencies.
 Thanks to user someonr on StackExchange.

 In order to reduce losses, ensure isolation, and properly size your conductors, you’ll need to choose an appropriate trace geometry for use in your RF PCB layout.
 I would argue for using GCPW routing on the surface layer of your PCB and symmetric stripline routing in an interior layer.
 However, you should preferentially route on the surface layer as GCPWs will provide high isolation (typically -45 dB), lower losses, and lower dispersion than a microstrip or stripline trace with the same impedance.